 The Military Reserve, as its name indicates, was reserved for military purposes, and there were no houses on it except for the barracks below the Fort, until you reached Gordon, then called Stormy, Terrace.

-An interesting place for the bots was the “Vlei”, now Trinder Reserve.
+An interesting place for the boats was the “Vlei”, now Trinder Reserve.
 It was an open dam and a great place for sailing boats and catching paddas.
 It was said that in earlier years Bishop Merriman, who travelled around his Diocese on foot reached the Vlei, then surrounded by rushes, undressed and bathed, and then went on to breakfast at the Phoenix Hotel.

 Floods used to cause great damage in the runoff down the Hill roads.
 I have several times seen White’s Road scoured out with great holes into which an ox wagon could easily be dropped.
 Russell Road suffered frequently and people were drowned by being washed into the drains.
 One native was washed right through but came out alive on the sea front below Griffin Street.
 On one occasion such great quantities of rubble were washed down Cooper’s Kloof [now Albany Road] that when the tramline was cleared in Queen Street, only the tops of the single-decker trams could be seen.
 Today storm drains and tarred roads prevent this from recurring.